emmajanedrews/base-template/_posts/2017-12-05-how-are-millennial-employees-different.md

 The second point I’d like to make is that** M****illennials are disruptors.
 But, why is this a good thing?**

-I once had a supervisor tell me that its just because something had always been done one way, it doesn’t mean that the right way.
+I once had a supervisor tell me that it's just because something had always been done one way, it doesn’t mean that the right way.
 That was a game changer for me.
 Millennials understand this.
 They challenge the status quo because they’re seeking out better alternatives.

 Finally, **M****illennials are tech-savvy.** In today’s technology-driven society, this is a great thing.
 Embracing the knowledge and skills of Millennial employees can be greatly beneficial to any business.